Origami: Since 1800s

 When Japan opened its borders in the 1860s, as part of a modernization strategy, they imported Fröbel's Kindergarten system—and with it, German ideas about paperfolding.
 This included the ban on cuts, and the starting shape of a bicolored square.
 These ideas, and some of the European folding repertoire, were integrated into the Japanese tradition.
 Before this, traditional Japanese sources use a variety of starting shapes, often had cuts, and if they had color or markings, these were added after the model was folded.
 In Japan, the first kindergarten was established in 1875, and origami was promoted as part of early childhood education.
 The kindergarten's 1877 regulations listed 25 activities, including origami subjects.
 Shōkokumin (小国民), a magazine for boys, frequently published articles on origami.
 Origami Zusetsu (折紙図説), published in 1908, clearly distinguished ceremonial origami from recreational origami.
 These books and magazines carried both the traditional Japanese style of origami and the style inspired by Fröbel.

 In the early 1900s, Akira Yoshizawa, Kosho Uchiyama, and others began creating and recording original origami works.
 Akira Yoshizawa in particular was responsible for a number of innovations, such as wet-folding and the Yoshizawa–Randlett diagramming system, and his work inspired a renaissance of the art form.

+In 1974, origami was offered in the USSR as an additional activity for elementary school children.

 During the 1980s a number of folders started systematically studying the mathematical properties of folded forms, which led to a rapid increase in the complexity of origami models.

 Starting in the late 20th century, there has been a renewed interest in understanding the behavior of folding matter, both artistically and scientifically.
 The "new origami," which distinguishes it from old craft practices, has had a rapid evolution due to the contribution of computational mathematics and the development of techniques such as box-pleating, tessellations and wet-folding.
 Artists like Robert J. Lang, Erik Demaine, Sipho Mabona, Giang Dinh, Paul Jackson, and others, are frequently cited for advancing new applications of the art.
 The computational facet and the interchanges through social networks, where new techniques and designs are introduced, have raised the profile of origami in the 21st century.